Virginia Dignum

 Maria Virgínia Ferreira de Almeida Júdice Gamito Dignum (born 2 May 1964, in Lisbon, Portugal) is a Dutch-Portuguese researcher on Artificial Intelligence.
-She is Professor of Computer Science at Umeå University, and an Guest Professor at University of Amsterdam.
+She is Professor of Computer Science at Umeå University, and a Guest Professor at University of Amsterdam.
 She leads the Responsible Artificial intelligence research group and is director of the AI Policy Lab.
 Her research and writing considers responsible AI and the development evaluation of human-agent team work, thereby aligning with Human-Centered Artificial Intelligence themes.

 Education and early career

-After graduating from university of Lisbon in 1987, Dignum moved to Amsterdam where she completed a MSc in Computer science at the Vrije Universiteit in 1989.
+After graduating from the University of Lisbon in 1987, Dignum moved to Amsterdam where she completed a MSc in Computer science at the Free University of Amsterdam in 1989.
 She then worked in consultancy and system development.
 In 2003 Dignum returned to academic computer science and she earned her doctorate in computer science at Utrecht University in 2004.
 She was appointed as an associate professor at Delft University of Technology.
 She was made a Netherlands Organisation for Scientific Research Veni laureate in 2006 for her work in agent-based organisational frameworks.